kubedb/website/content/docs/v2025.3.24/guides/ferretdb/scaling/vertical-scaling/vertical-ops.md

 - `spec.databaseRef.name` specifies that we are performing vertical scaling operation on `fr-vertical` ferretdb.
 - `spec.type` specifies that we are performing `VerticalScaling` on our database.
-- `spec.VerticalScaling.standalone` specifies the desired resources after scaling.
+- `spec.VerticalScaling.primary` specifies the desired resources after scaling of primary server.
 - Have a look [here](/docs/v2025.3.24/guides/ferretdb/concepts/opsrequest) on the respective sections to understand the `timeout` & `apply` fields.

 Let's create the `FerretDBOpsRequest` CR we have shown above,